 Everyone is different.
 We are all unique, and the way you think is different from how everyone else thinks.
 In this respect, everyone’s sleep is different.
 What helps you get to sleep or sleep well may not work for someone else or may work differently.

 This needs to be kept in mind when looking for ways to help you sleep or sleep better.
-It’s also important to understand that the more you think about sleep and sleeping well, the more your sleep is inhibited.
+It’s also important to understand that the more you think about sleep and sleeping well, the more you might find you’re chasing sleep.
 The best way to get to sleep and sleep well is not to think about it, which can be easier said than done.

 If you’ve been struggling with sleep for a while and you’re at your wit’s end, please don’t be pulled into any miracle sleep cures.
 Make sure you research exactly what it is that is on offer.
 Reviews from other buyers are not enough.
 The only real ‘cure’ for you may be to do with how you think about sleep built on top of good sleep habits and hygiene.
-As the NHS suggest in the link above, Cognitive Behavioural Therapy for Insomnia (CBTI) is a therapy that works for treating insomnia.
+As the NHS suggest in the link above, Cognitive Behavioural Therapy for Insomnia (CBTi) is a therapy that works for treating insomnia.
 This is the treatment that most clinically trained Sleep Experts use to help patients with Insomnia.

 The most important thing to remember is that you’re not alone.
 You’re not needy or silly to complain about not sleeping and being tired.
 Not being able to sleep or not getting enough sleep can have a massive impact on your day, the people around you and how you think.
 Don’t dismiss it or think you don’t have it as bad as others so you shouldn’t seek help.

 When sleep starts to become difficult for you, it is THE time to seek help.
-If you’ve tried all the advice offered in the Live Differently articles and you’ve worked your way through the free workbook that you got when you subscribed, and sleep is still an issue for you more than three months later, it’s time to seek professional help.
-Get yourself an appointment to see your GP before it starts to have a significant impact on your life.
+If you’ve tried everything or even if you haven’t and sleep is an issue for you more than three months down the line, it’s time to seek professional help.
+Get yourself an appointment to see your GP or a Sleep expert before it starts to have a significant impact on your life.